 The anticipated outcome of step 1 is semi-supervised deep learning models that cluster distinctive AD subtypes based on distinctive patterns with multi-modal neuroimage.
 Step 2 will generate explainable AI models that reveal the relative importance of various cardiometabolic factors contributing to the AD pathophysiological sub-phenotypes.

-Potential Pitfalls and Alternatively Strategies
+Potential Pitfalls and Alternative Strategies

 In step 1, we anticipate the GAN-based clustering algorithm will provide the most generalizable AD subtypes.
 In cases our GAN-based approach derives suboptimal AD subtypes, we will use the currently widely-adopted disease subtyping algorithm SuStain (Subtype and Stage Inference) as alternative model37,38.
 If multi-task learning in step 2 yield suboptimal results, We will perform the brain-wise association study (BWAS) to identify the effect of individual cardiometabolic factor for each of the brain region, followed with the analysis using normalized cardiometabolic index (CMI), calculated as the mean of the z-score across all the cardiometabolic factors, which is a modified version of the original CM 39.